-Assuming we are the owner of Weimeng for U.S. federal income tax purposes, based on our income and assets, and the value of our ADSs, we do not believe that we were a PFIC for our taxable year ended December 31, 2018 and do not expect to be a PFIC for our current taxable year.
-While we do not anticipate becoming a PFIC, changes in the nature of our income or assets or the value of our ADSs may cause us to become a PFIC for the current or any subsequent taxable year.
-Under circumstances where revenues from activities that produce passive income significantly increase relative to our revenues from activities that produce non-passive income, or where we determine not to expend significant amounts of cash for working capital or other purposes, our risk of becoming classified as a PFIC may substantially increase.
+Assuming we are the owner of Weimeng for U.S. federal income tax purposes, based on our income and assets, and the value of our ADSs, we do not believe that we were a PFIC for our taxable year ended December 31, 2019 and do not expect to be a PFIC for our current taxable year.

+While we do not anticipate being a PFIC in the current taxable year or the foreseeable future, there can be no assurance in this regard because the determination of whether we will be or become a PFIC is a factual determination made annually that will depend, in part, upon the composition of our income and assets.
+Fluctuations in the market price of our ADSs may cause us to become a PFIC for the current or subsequent taxable years because the value of our assets for purposes of the asset test, including the value of our goodwill and unbooked intangibles, may be determined by reference to the market price of our ADSs from time to time (which may be volatile).
+In estimating the value of our goodwill and other unbooked intangibles, we have taken into account our current market capitalization.
+If our market capitalization subsequently declines, we may be or become classified as a PFIC for the current taxable year or future taxable years.
+In addition, the composition of our income and our assets will be affected by how, and how quickly, we spend our liquid assets.
+Under circumstances where our revenue from activities that produce passive income significantly increase relative to our revenue from activities that produce passive income significant amounts of cash for active purposes, our risk of becoming classified as a PFIC may substantially increase.